 How we can help

-TEMASOFT develops advanced anti ransomware technology that detects and blocks most present and future ransomware and allows file recovery if successful attacks occur.
+TEMASOFT develops an advanced anti ransomware software that detects and blocks most present and future ransomware and allows file recovery if successful attacks occur.
 This technology will soon be available.
 For more information, follow us on social media and subscribe to our newsletter.